 What does that mean?
-An external motivation is something overt or tangible.
-In the youth sports world, eternal motivations can include trophies, ribbons, and scholarship.
+External motivation is something overt or tangible.
+In the youth sports world, eternal motivations can include trophies, ribbons, and scholarships.

-Although these external factors have value, they may not offer the same incentive to grow and perform as internal factors do.
+Although these external factors have value, they may not offer the same incentive to grow and perform as internal factors.
 Also, if young athletes feel too much pressure to achieve an external reward, they can start to experience anxiety and depression, keeping them further away from reaching their goals.

 Having fun, expressing creativity, and being autonomous are some of the most potent internal motivators.
 These motivators can keep young athletes participating in sports and help them stay on a course for success.

-When setting goals, remember the acronym "SMART".
+When goal setting, remember the acronym "SMART."
 SMART goals are:

 - Specific: A specific goal is clearly defined.
-As an example, a gymnast may want to improve his performance and be more competitive next season.
+For example, a gymnast may want to improve his performance and be more competitive next season.
 But that is a vague goal.
 A more specific goal is learning new floor exercise skills and competing with a more difficult routine.

 - Measurable: A measurable goal has a number or metric associated with it.
 In many competitive sports, measurable goals can be easy to define.
 For example, a cross-country runner may aim to run a 5K one minute faster at the end of a season.